ccouzens/figma-rust/src/to_html/README.md

 mostly prevents that as it gets converted to flex-box.
 In the example above absolute positioning is used to position the outer `<div>` as the component-set itself doesn't use auto-layout.

-The HTML maps directly to nodes within Figma.
-A deeply nested Figma design will generate deeply nested html.

 No fallback fonts are specified.